abrotman/related-domains-by-dns/rdbd.md

 * Secondary domain: This will refer to the domain that has been created, that would like to reference the parent domain, such as "dept-example.com".

-# Creating a Signature for the Secondary Domain

-Appendix C of [@!RFC6376] has some reference material on how to create a set of keys for use in this type of use case.
-The key length is recommended to be at least 2048 bits instead of the 1024 recommended in that appendix.

 # DNS Record for Secondary Domain